ietf-wg-ppm/draft-ietf-ppm-dap/charter.md

 measurement system.
 The resulting documents shall clearly describe abuse cases and remaining attacks which are not prevented or mitigated by the protocol.

-The starting point for PPM WG discussions shall be draft-gpew-priv-ppm.
+The starting point for PPM WG discussions shall be draft-ietf-ppm-dap.